1994 New York gubernatorial election

 The 1994 New York gubernatorial election was an election for the state governorship held on November 8, 1994.
-Incumbent Democratic Governor Mario Cuomo ran for a fourth term, but was defeated by Republican George Pataki in an upset victory.
+Incumbent Democratic governor Mario Cuomo ran for a fourth term, but was defeated by Republican George Pataki in an upset victory.
 Pataki had previously been described by the New York Daily News as "a little-known Republican state senator."
 The conservative New York Post attributed the result to how voters "had grown tired of the 12-year incumbent Cuomo and his liberalism."

-Pataki's victory was one of the most notable of the 1994 "Republican Revolution" midterm elections, which also ousted Governors in Alabama, New Mexico, and Texas.
-This is the last time a Governor of New York lost re-election.
+Pataki's victory was one of the most notable of the 1994 "Republican Revolution" midterm elections, which also ousted governors in Alabama, New Mexico, and Texas.
+This is the last time a governor of New York lost re-election.
 This would be the last gubernatorial race until 2022 that was decided by a single-digit margin.
+This is the only election (primary or general) where a member of the Cuomo family lost Staten Island.